maximelouet/spotly/README.md

 # Spotly

-Display the current song you play on Spotify along with its lyrics, updated in ~real-time, in a minimalist and lightweight Web page.
+Display the current song you play on Spotify along with its lyrics, in a minimalist and lightweight Web page.

 ## How it works